jeeb/avisynth/distrib/Readme/readme_history.txt

 --------------
 - Fix: ColorYUV: round to avoid green cast on consecutive TV<>PC
 - Enhanced: Limiter to work with 32 bit float clips. 'show' option still not supported
+- Enhanced: Limiter new parameter bool 'autoscale' default false.
+  If set, minimum/maximum luma/chroma values are treated as they were in 8 bit range (but non-integer values are allowed), limiter will autoscale it.
+  Default: does not scale at all, parameters are used as-is.
+Parameters now are of float type to handle 32 bit float values.
 - New: function bool VarExists(String variable_name)
   Checks if a variable exists
   Returns true if variable exists, false otherwise